Nicholas W. Waterbury

 American Politics

 I also have an active research agenda on the selection of leaders in the US political system.
-This includes a series of projects on alternative electoral systems in state and local elections where I find that support for reforms is condidtional on factors like trust in government, elite endorsements, and political knowledge.
+This includes a series of projects on alternative electoral systems in state and local elections where I find that support for reforms is conditional on factors like trust in government, elite endorsements, and political knowledge.
 In addition, I have a series of projects on the selection of state supreme court justices and show that partisan methods of selection lead to more ideologically extreme justices and less perceived legitimacy for the court.
 This work, in addition to other related projects, has been published in such outlets as Political Research Quarterly, the Journal of Law and Courts, and American Politics Research.